-Chile's pension system created under the dictatorship of Augusto Pinochet - AFP, Administradoras de Fondo de Pensiones - forces people into poverty once they retire.
-This does not apply to the whole population though.
-Policemen are able to retire at 48 years old and would get as an average of 750000 CLP (935 pounds, a bit more than 1000 euros) per month.
-The rest of the population gets an average of 140000 CLP (175 pounds or a bit more than 200 euros) per month and they cannot retire until their 60s.
+Chile's pension system created under the dictatorship of Augusto Pinochet - AFP, Administradoras de Fondo de Pensiones - forces people into poverty once they retire, although this does not apply to the whole population.
+Policemen are able to retire at 48 years of age and receive an average of 750000 CLP (935 pounds, a bit more than 1000 euros) per month.
+The rest of the population gets an average of 140000 CLP (175 pounds or a bit more than 200 euros) per month and cannot retire until their 60s.
 Chile is one of the most expensive countries in South and Central America.
-Throughout 2016 and 2017, public mass demostrations were held in Chile's main cities.
+Throughout 2016 and 2017, public mass demonstrations were held in Chile's main cities.

 Work for El Ciutadano, check it here.